 Whipper Snapper ‘Upshot’

 Western Australia isn’t often included in the conversation when people talk about the best whisk(e)y in Australia.
 That is, unless those people actually know what they’re talking about.
 Perth’s Whipper Snapper absolutely deserves to be mentioned amongst the likes of Lark, Starward, and Overeem.

-The golden amber Upshot is testament to that.
-It’s a complex grain whiskey (note the ‘e’ because it favours the American style) distilled as an homage to classic Kentucky bourbon.
-Handcrafted from 100% Western Australian grains – 80% corn, 10% malted barley, 10% wheat – its the first whiskey for this growing distillery and an obvious result of the pure love of American style whiskey.
+The golden amber Upshot is a testament to that.
+It’s a complex grain whiskey (note the ‘e’ because it favours the American style) distilled as a homage to classic Kentucky bourbon.
+Handcrafted from 100% Western Australian grains – 80% corn, 10% malted barley, 10% wheat – it’s the first whiskey for this growing distillery and an obvious result of the pure love of American-style whiskey.